-Concord, New Hampshire has to compile taxes from its residents in order to pay for basic services that we've come to expect, like roads and schools.
+Concord, North Carolina has to collect taxes from its residents in order to pay for basic services that we've come to expect, like roads and schools.

-In Concord, New Hampshire, taxes can come from several different sources.
-However, they are always collected at a rate that has been set by the law.
-Taxes sometimes come in the form of flat fees, but most of them are collected as a percentage of some larger amount of money, such as the value of a piece of property, or income.
+Taxes in Concord, North Carolina can come from a wide number of sources, but they are always collected at a rate set by law.
+Sometimes, taxes might come in the form of flat fees, and other times they are collected as a percentage of something, such as a person's income or the value of a piece of property.

 In case you were wondering, paying your taxes in Concord is mandatory.
-The law requires it.
-So, if you don't pay your taxes, with very few exceptions, you are guilty of a crime, and will be punished accordingly.
+The law states it.
+So, if you don't pay your taxes, with extremely few exceptions, you are guilty of a crime, and will be punished accordingly.

-Sources of Tax Dollars in Concord, New Hampshire
+Sources of Tax Dollars in Concord, North Carolina

 Sales Tax: The sales tax imposed by Concord is on top of the sales tax collected by the government of .
-Sales taxes are normally fairly small - about 5-7% at the state level, plus a city sales tax that's normally one percent or less.
+Sales taxes are usually fairly small - about 5-7% at the state level, plus a city sales tax that's usually one percent or less.

 Bridge/Road Tolls: Most large cities in the U.S. charge fees, or tolls, on automobiles entering the city via public bridges and highways.
-This money is, more or less, a tax on everyone who drives into Concord via public infrastructure.
-This means that everyone who visits is required to make at least a small contribution to the government services they'll be using while there.
+This money is, more or less, a tax on everybody who drives into Concord via public infrastructure.
+This means that everyone who visits is obligated to make at least a small contribution to the government services they'll be using while there.

-How Can a Concord, New Hampshire Tax Attorney Help?
+How Can a Concord, North Carolina Tax Attorney Help?

 In Concord, North Carolina, tax law can get pretty complicated.
 Taxes are levied on a huge range of products and activities, and they are often calculated in perplexing ways.
 Also, many groups and individuals are subject to special tax breaks and exemptions, which might or might not apply to you.